bytefish/bytefish.github.io/blog/private_repositories.md

 Most of my repositories however have now been switched into private mode.
 And if you need access to any of the repositories here, then just let me know.

-My mail address is philipp@bytefish.de, the Issue Tracker on this page’s GitHub repository has been deactivated.
+My mail address is pwag86@gmail.com, the Issue Tracker on this page’s GitHub repository has been deactivated.